JDATA-EIDS/ei_uk_postepidemic/README.md

 ## Licence

-Data are provided under a **CC BY 4.0 Licence** — reuse permitted with appropriate attribution.
+Data are provided under a **GNU GENERAL PUBLIC LICENSE** — reuse permitted with appropriate attribution.

 ## Data descriptions and types